hydro-jules/school/README.md

 19. Please note that to be able to run these notebooks successfully on DataLabs, you need to make sure that the environment (or kernel) is set to "*hj-38-nompi*" (shown using a red circle in the image below).
 The "*hj-38-nompi*" environment/kernel has all the required python packages for the training notebooks already installed.
 The environment/kernel is usually automatically set to "*hj-38-nompi*" when you open any notebook (generally for the netCDF4 and cf-python notebooks).
 ![image](https://user-images.githubusercontent.com/41617337/179184129-ed5519b5-2bd1-48a5-ab40-9e029322ca97.png)
-However, if your environment is set to any other (generally for the unifhy notebooks), shown as an example using a red circle in the image below, please click on it (red circle), which gives you a drop down menu (red square), which on selection has multiple environment/kernel options; please select the "*hj-38-nompi*" option (right-handed arrow) and click on "select button" (right-handed arrow).
+However, if your environment is set to any other (generally for the unifhy notebooks), shown as an example using a red circle in the image below, please click on it (red circle), which gives you a drop down menu (red square), which on selection has multiple environment/kernel options; please select the "*hj-38-nompi*" option (right-handed arrow) and click on "select button" (left-handed arrow).
 ![image](https://user-images.githubusercontent.com/41617337/179184288-df56922e-ae4a-43e7-ae19-3b3e5f86cb7f.png)

 20. More details about running a Jupyter Notebook is provided through the images below: